Web-Projects-Course/javascript-in-class-exercise/README.md

 #### Other operators

+These operators are used for incrementing values and are common to see in others code.

 * What is the current value of `x`?
 * Enter `w = x++`
 * What are the values of `x` and `w`?
 What happened?